hansroh/skitai/README.rst

   from skitai import was

-And result.status value must be checked.
+And result.is_normal () must be checked.

-if status is not 3, you should handle error by calling result.reraise (), ignoring or returning alternative content etc. For my convinient, it will be skipped in example codes from now.
+if status is not result.is_normal (), you should handle error by calling result.reraise (), result.get_error_as_string (), ignoring or returning alternative content etc. For my convinient, it will be skipped in example codes from now.

 Here're post and file upload method examples: